Un1xG0d/OpenTreat-legacy/README.md

 ## Usage
 ### Automatically broadcast Pi's webcam on startup
-Modify the `driver.get()` line of the file `python/broadcast_webcam.py` to use your Heroku app's URL.

-Create a cronjob with `crontab -e` to run this Python script on boot to automatically broadcast the Pi's webcam to your webapp hosted on Heroku.
+Create a cronjob with `crontab -e` to run a Python script on boot to automatically broadcast the Pi's webcam to your webapp hosted on Heroku.

 ```
 @reboot python3 /home/pi/OpenTreat/src/python/broadcast_webcam.py